 They are greenish brown in color having a characteristic teeth arrangement never seen before in other reptiles.
 Unlike other reptiles, these unique reptiles have two rows of teeth in the upper jaw and a single row in the upper jaw.
 They have spiny crests on their back, and possess a “third eye” (parietal eye) — an explicit photo-receptive eyes.
 On average, tuatara reaches up to 80 cm from head to tail-tip and around 1.3 kilograms in weight.

 Tamarins are small New World Monkeys found along rivers in Central and South America.
 They live in the trees of the lowland rainforest and flooded areas.
-They are diurnal and arboreal, and live in group comprising up to 40 individuals.
+They are diurnal and arboreal, and live in a group comprising up to 40 individuals.
 There are about 19 species of Tamarin including the Bearded Tamarin, Cotton Top Tamarin, Emperor Tamerin, and the Golden Lion Tamarin.

 Tamarins are omnivores and their diet includes insects, spiders, lizards, frogs as well fruit, leaves and flower nectar.
-In the wild, these tiny monkeys lives to be about 15 years old; while in captivity, they can live for up to 18 years.
+In the wild, these tiny monkeys live to be about 15 years old; while in captivity, they can live for up to 18 years.

 The Takin, is a goat-antelope endemic to the Eastern Himalayas.
 It prefers temperate forests that thrive in bamboo plants.
 There are four living subspecies: the Mishmi Takin, the Shanxi or Golden Takin, the Tibetan or Sichuan Takin, and the Bhutan Takin.
 A very strange-looking animal, it is covered in a thick golden wool, a large nose and a set of small horn around 30 cm that turn upwards in a short point.
 It measures around 100 to 130 cm at shoulder length and weighs up to 350 kg.
 A ruminant herbivore, it feeds mainly on bamboo leaves, grasses, as well as pines.

-Tūī are unique passerine birds widespread in New Zealand; inhabiting forests, off-shore islands, rural areas, parks and gardens.
+Tūī are unique passerine birds widespread in New Zealand; inhabiting forests, offshore islands, rural areas, parks and gardens.
 This clever bird is known for its distinctive pair of white-shafted feathers that runs on the sides of the throat.
 It has a black curved bill; the plumage shows a metallic blue-green sheen and light- brown patches on the back and sides.
 Tui feeds primarily on nectar from flowers and often opt for native fruits and insects.
-Do you know that tui, just like parrot, can clearly imitate human speeches!
+Do you know that too, just like a parrot, can clearly imitate human speeches!

 The Tayra (Eira barbara) is a solitary mammal found in the dense forests of Central America, South America and the Yukan Peninsula.
 Both terrestrial and arboreal, it can be seen moving swiftly through the trees or on the ground.
 It has a life span of up to 18 years in captivity.